FAQs - Tree felling: Ash dieback

 What are we doing about ash dieback?

-In line with the national action plan and in anticipation of ash dieback reaching the Peak District, the Authority has been working with partners to:
+In line with the national action plan, the Authority has been working with partners to:

 - help monitor for the presence of ash dieback